1952 British Columbia general election

 The 1952 British Columbia general election was the 23rd general election in the Canadian province of British Columbia.
 It was held to elect members of the Legislative Assembly of British Columbia, alongside a plebiscite on daylight saving time and liquor.
 The election was called on April 10, 1952, and held on June 12, 1952.
 The new legislature met for the first time on February 3, 1953.

 In 1951, the Legislative Assembly passed an act that allowed the use of preferential ballots in the next election.
 The voting system used was instant-runoff voting (IRV).
 The presence of multi-member districts, such as Victoria City with 3 MLAs, was handled by an innovation where the district's candidates were split into separate "ballots", each with no more than one candidate from each party, with the member in each being elected by separate use of IRV.
 The voting age was also lowered from 21 to 19 prior to this election.

 Due to the preferential ballot and a large increase in SC support, the election resulted in a surprise victory for the new Social Credit Party.
 Not even the Socreds had expected to win the election; the party had no official leader, and was nominally lead through the election by Ernest George Hansell, an Alberta MP who did not contest a BC seat himself.
 The newly elected caucus selected W. A. C. Bennett, a former Conservative MLA, to be their leader and premier-designate.

-This began what would be 20 years of uninterrupted Social Credit rule in British Columbia.
+This began what would be 20 years of uninterrupted Social Credit rule in British Columbia, and a period of 39 years overall in which the party would dominate the legislative assembly, interrupted only by an NDP government from 1972 to 1975.
 This would also be the last election to produce a minority government until the 2017 election.